Pumpkin peanut butter pupcakes are homemade dog cupcakes made with pumpkin pureé, carrots, peanut butter and oat flour.

 The frosting is simply unsweetened Greek yogurt, peanut butter and a touch of maple syrup for sweetness.
 Huddybear went to town on the frosting and biscuit garnish.

-Health benefits of pumpkin and peanut butter for dogs
+Health benefits of pumpkin for dogs

 Hudson has been a fan of pumpkin since he was a puppy.
 He used to have a sensitive stomach and pumpkin would ease his tummy aches.
 Pumpkin provides dogs with fiber and aids in digestive health.
 Plus, it’s low in calories if your watching your dog’s weight!